Detained prof’s hearing postponed in Cameroon

 Harvey said in an email that he was in touch with Nganang’s wife, Nyasha Bakare, who was waiting for Nganang in Harare, Zimbabwe, last week when he tried to board a plane in Douala, Cameroon, and was arrested by security forces.
 Bakare said the proceeding had been postponed, but it was unclear what that meant for Nganang’s case.

-After Nganang’s arrest, he was taken to the capital, Yaounde, where he awaits further legal proceedings, according to his attorney, Emmanuel Simh, who has said in media reports that Nganang is being held for insulting President Paul Biya for his handling of a volatile situation in the country’s English-speaking regions.
+After Nganang’s arrest, he was taken to the capital, Yaoundé, where he awaits further legal proceedings, according to his attorney, Emmanuel Simh, who has said in media reports that Nganang is being held for insulting Biya for his handling of a volatile situation in the country’s English-speaking regions.

 Nganang was taken to the General Delegation National Security detention center in Yaoundé a day after he published an essay on Dec.
-5 in Jeune Afrique that suggested the crisis in Cameroon’s Anglophone regions might only be solved by a change in leadership.
+5 in the Jeune Afrique weekly news website that suggested the crisis in Cameroon’s Anglophone regions might only be solved by a change in leadership.
 And, in a Facebook posting, his attorney said the government alleges, Nganang threatened Biya.

 At a Saturday hearing with the judiciary police, Nganang was informed of the charges, according to a news release issued by his family and friends.
 Simh had argued that Nganang, who neither owns firearms nor works with armed groups, did not pose a threat to Biya, adding that Nganang has a “long history of peaceful activism promoting democracy,” according to the news release.